Comparing apples with apples

 The pour on coat: This application if far better than a wipe on finish if the underside is coated as well, I have seen a table coated only on one side and it was a disaster, the sides of the table seriously bent upwards.
 This is a very tough finish but a finish very easy to scratch and not so easy to polish out.
 Every table Ive seen that has been finished with a resin coating has runs and drips along the sides which is very hard to avoid.
 Generally the tables ive seen with this finish are more expensive and sometimes over priced.

 This brings me to the finishes I offer and I have 2 options.

 My standard finish is 5 coats of 2pac base coat both top and underneath the table 4 coats of a high build automotive 2pac polyurethane and 2 coats underneath.

-My deluxe finish is 2 coats of the resin coating both side instead of the 2pac base coat making this a even harder finish and 4 coats of a high build automotive 2pac polyurethane and 2 coats underneath making this the ultimate finish but the most time consuming.
-The standard finish is about a 1 week process, the deluxe finish is a 2 week process.
-This is what it takes to produce a life time finish.
+My deluxe finish is 3 coats of the resin instead of the 2pac base coat making this a even harder finish and 4 coats of a high build automotive 2pac polyurethane making this the ultimate finish but the most time consuming and expensive.